f3gn0/DA_SQL_Rockbuster/README.md

 ## Visualizations

 Interactive data visualizations were created to present findings to the Management Board.
-View the complete set of visualizations on Tableau Public:
+View the complete set of visualizations on Tableau Public.

+## Disclaimer
+The contents of this project have been created solely for the purpose of this exercise.

+All information presented are fictional and intended for educational demonstration only.

+This project does not represent real-world data, and should not be interpreted as factual or relied upon for any real-life decision-making.